prasunanand/gsoc_blog/sciruby_blog.md

 ## **Decomposition**

-NMatrix-MRI relies on LAPACKE and ATLAS for matrix decomposition and solve functionalities.
-Apache Commons Math provides a different set of API for decomposing a matrix and solving an equation. for-example potrf and other LAPACKE specific functions have not been implemented as they are not required at all.
+NMatrix-MRI relies on LAPACK and ATLAS for matrix decomposition and solving functionalities.
+Apache Commons Math provides a different set of API for decomposing a matrix and solving an equation.
+For example, *#potrf* and other LAPACK specific functions have not been implemented as they are not required at all.

-Calculating determinant in NMatrix is tricky where a matrix is reduced either a Lower or Upper matrix and the diagonal elements of the matrix are multiplied to get the result.
-Also, the correct sign of the result whether positive or negative is taken into account, while calculating the determinanat.
-However, NMatrix-JRuby uses commons-math api to calculate the determinant.
+Calculating determinant in NMatrix is tricky where a matrix is reduced either to a Lower or Upper matrix and the Diagonal elements of the matrix are multiplied to get the result.
+Also, the correct sign of the result whether positive or negative is taken into account, while calculating the determinant.
+However, NMatrix-JRuby uses Commons Math API to calculate the determinant.

 ```ruby
 def det_exact